 Awesome Asparagus

-Asparagus is great for weight loss for a number of reasons.
+Asparagus is great for weight loss for several reasons.
 One of the reasons is its high fiber content.
-It is also a natural diuretic and contains inulin which aids in digestion by increasing good bacterial flora.
-Asparagus is excellent for regulating blood sugar levels and contains saponins such as diosgenin which help improve blood pressure.
+It is also a natural diuretic and contains inulin, which aids digestion by increasing the amount of good bacterial flora.
+Asparagus is excellent for regulating blood sugar levels and contains saponins such as diosgenin, which help improve blood pressure.
 It helps to detox the body and increase energy levels due to its high concentration of B-complex vitamins.
 Asparagus also helps increase the production of red blood cells, and the vitamin K content helps promote heart and bone health.
 But wait, there’s more.
-Asparagus is high in anti-inflammatories and antioxidants and contains glutathione which detoxifies and fights carcinogens.
-It is definitely a vegetable that should make it on your plate this season!
+Asparagus is high in anti-inflammatories and antioxidants and contains glutathione, which detoxifies and fights carcinogens.
+It is a vegetable that should make it on your plate this season!

 Cleansing Cabbage